Leven, Fife: Economic activity

 Historically, Levenmouth had suffered from poor connections to the rail and main road network of Central Scotland, particularly after the closure of the last railway link in 1969, which came at the same time as the collapse of coal mining.
 The knock-on effect virtually sealed the fate of Methil as a major port on the East of Scotland.
 However, on 15 June 2021 the transport minister Graeme Dey announced that rail services would be reintroduced to Leven and Levenmouth with a dual-track railway being constructed.
 Services were reintroduced on 2nd of June 2024 after £116m of Scottish Government investment linking Leven to the main line at Thornton.

-There are also good bus links to the nearby town of Kirkcaldy (8 mi) from the modern bus station in the centre of the town, and regular express bus services operate to the pretty resort villages of the neighbouring East Neuk and St Andrews, as well as to the capital of Edinburgh.
+There are bus links to the nearby town of Kirkcaldy (8 mi) from the modern bus station in the centre of the town, and regular express bus services operate to the resort villages of the neighbouring East Neuk and St Andrews, as well as to the capital of Edinburgh.

 The main road through Fife, the A92, bypasses this area of Fife, the 4th largest conurbation, whereas Dunfermline, Kirkcaldy and Glenrothes all have good road connections.
 Leven is linked to Kirkcaldy by the A915 Standing Stane Road and Methil to Kirkcaldy through Dysart and East/West Wemyss.
 It also has a fast road link to Glenrothes on the A915 that continues on to St Andrews.